Male, 37 years old

 To that end, I try to maintain a presence as an active member and I do consider the quality of pages that I review.
 Here is my voting philosophy and what I think constitutes a good post.

-The biggest thing that makes me frown is a page where 90% of the "content" is a table showing only the highest and greatest peaks in a range.
-This only tells me that the creator of the page can harvest secondary-source information and paste it in with good html skills.
+I'm unhappy when 90% of the page "content" is a table showing only the highest and greatest peaks in a range.
+This only tells me that the page author can harvest secondary-source information and paste it in with good html skills.
 I also grow weary of pages expressing summit fever and checklist attitudes.
 But unless there is a true error on these pages, I generally do not vote on them.
 I am not here to chase points.
-Also if I am inclined to vote lower than a 9, I will always contact the page creator with suggestions first.
+Also if I am inclined to vote lower than an 8, I will always contact the page creator with suggestions first.
 I know it's easy to slap down a vote (see chasing points and checklists above) but my experience has been that it's much more productive to exchange a few honest suggestions, and I wish more people would do the same.

 What I do like to see is a page that gives me a real feeling for the area.
 I want to see solid geographical knowledge that will prepare me for a visit.
 What skill level is the area is suitable for?
 What does the creator think of the routes through the area, the quality of the rock type, route obstacles, and variations to approaching the peaks?
 What makes this area unique and fun?
 What are the pitfalls?
 Are there any physical dangers that an outdoor lover needs to prepare for?